-Despite the growing popularity of temporary jobs, there are still many misconceptions and myths about temporary work.
+Despite the growing popularity of temporary work, there are still many misconceptions and myths about temporary jobs.
 Temporary employees can fill an important need for organisations, providing vital skills at crucial times.
 Whilst many people are attracted to the clear benefits of temporary employment, such as flexibility and gaining experience, there remains a great deal who can be put off by some common ‘myths’ surrounding the work.

 Here, we debunk some of the most common myths about being a temp!

 Many people see temporary work as being roles such as purely light industrial and administrative jobs.
 There are many opportunities within temporary work that you may not have realised.
 Nowadays, the roles vary in levels in professions ranging in everything from IT to Social Care to Management.
 However, administrative roles are still the highest in demand within many organisations, and they are often used for great experience and as a great stepping stone into careers such as Social Work.
 High level professionals have also embraced temporary work, as it offers diverse and challenging tasks which they enjoy due to the short-term nature and the flexibility if offers.

 Temporary work is short term and unstable

 Contracts of temporary work can vary significantly, from weeks to months.
 Despite your employer being able to terminate the contract at any given point, you yourself can do the same.
 This provides you with an element of control if you are unhappy in your temp job.
 The consultants here at Opus will then review your previous experience and work alongside you to find a new suitable position.
 However, it is rare that an employee will be placed in an unsuitable job or that an employer will terminate the contract without an appropriate reason.
 Contrastingly, there are often opportunities for an extension or even a permanent role.
 In fact, for many businesses hiring temporary employees it is one of the best ways to find out if someone is suitable for a permanent role and the business.